 Whilst Britain was a member of the EU UK motorists were free to drive through the countries of the European Union using their own driving licences and also their own car insurance certificates.
 The so called 'green card' of the past was redundant since all European countries had agreed common standards on insurance.
 This situation came to an end when Britain finally left the EU completely at the end of the transition period.
 Once again a green card is necessary for European travel.

 This is a confirmation issued by your insurance company that you have adequate insurance cover of at least the minimum required in the countries through which you will be travelling.
 This has to be carried as well as the original insurance documents and your passport.

-Most major car insurance companies (such as this budget car insurer)will provide cover for driving abroad but some of the smaller ones have had issues with this because of the change in insurance passporting rights.
-The Covid epidemic has reduced foreign travel by car dramatically but once the epidemic has subsided sufficiently many motorists may find that the cost of insuring their cars to travel in the EU may rise considerably.
+Most major car insurance companies (such as this budget car insurer) will provide cover for driving abroad but some of the smaller ones have had issues with this because of the change in insurance passporting rights.
+The Covid epidemic has reduced foreign travel by car dramatically; hence the rise in insuring cars short term; but once the epidemic has subsided sufficiently many motorists may find that the cost of insuring their cars to travel in the EU may rise considerably.

 Traditionally many jobs in Britain were carried out by people who came over from Europe, often for temporary employment for work such as picking crops on farms, or as delivery drivers.
 They not only took up unskilled jobs though; a large number worked in abattoirs, the building industry and heavy haulage.
 Many of these workers who intended to settle in Britain felt unwelcome and moved back to their countries of origin and those who came for short term work are no longer allowed to work here.
 The result has been a shortage of food in many shops as a result of insufficient labour being available to prepare it, or distribute it.